thdurand4/PodiumASM/docs/source/INSTALL.rst

 Check install
 ==============

-In order to test your install of CulebrONT, a data test called ``Data-Xoo-sub/`` is available at https://itrop.ird.fr/culebront_utilities/.
+In order to test your install of PodiumASM, a data test called ``Data-Xoo-sub/`` is available at https://itrop.ird.fr/culebront_utilities/.

 .. click:: podiumASM.main:test_install
    :prog: podiumASM test_install
    :show-nested:

-This dataset will be automatically downloaded by CulebrONT in the ``-d`` repertory using :
+This dataset will be automatically downloaded by PodiumASM in the ``-d`` repertory using :

 .. code-block:: bash

-   culebrONT test_install -d test
+   podiumASM test_install -d test

 Launching the (suggested, to be adapted) command line in CLUSTER mode will perform the tests:

 .. code-block:: bash

-   culebrONT run_cluster --config test/data_test_config.yaml
+   podiumASM run_cluster --config test/data_test_config.yaml

 In local mode, type :

 .. code-block:: bash

-   culebrONT run_local -t 8 -c test/data_test_config.yaml --singularity-args "--bind $HOME"
+   podiumASM run_local -t 8 -c test/data_test_config.yaml --singularity-args "--bind $HOME"

 ------------------------------------------------------------------------